Australia police weighing probe of FFA payment to Warner

 Football Federation Australia, whose senior management are in Zurich for the FIFA congress, was unavailable to provide comment.

-The FFA has repeatedly denied any wrongdoing in its World Cup bid and said the 2010 payment was intended to fund a feasibility study for a 'center of excellence' project in the Caribbean.
+The FFA has repeatedly denied any wrongdoing in its World Cup bid and said the 2010 payment was intended to fund a feasibility study for a 'centre of excellence' project in the Caribbean.

-A 2013 probe by CONCACAF said the payment was misappropriated by Warner, a former president the regional soccer governing body for North America, Central America and the Caribbean.
+A 2013 probe by CONCACAF said the payment was misappropriated by Warner, a former president the regional football governing body for North America, Central America and the Caribbean.

-Warner resigned from his soccer roles in 2011 amid corruption allegations but was among more than a dozen soccer, media and promotions officials indicted by U.S. authorities this week.
+Warner resigned from his football roles in 2011 amid corruption allegations but was among more than a dozen football, media and promotions officials indicted by U.S. authorities this week.

 The U.S. Justice Department has alleged he solicited $10 million in bribes from the South African government to host the 2010 World Cup.
 Warner denied the allegations and was released on bail after a court appearance in Port of Spain.